 CenterPoint Houston's \$300 million revolving credit facility, which is scheduled to terminate on September 9, 2019, can be drawn at LIBOR plus 1.125% based on CenterPoint Houston's current credit ratings.
 The revolving credit facility contains a financial covenant which limits CenterPoint Houston's consolidated debt (excluding transition and system restoration bonds) to an amount not to exceed 65% of CenterPoint Houston's consolidated capitalization.
-CenterPoint Houston was in compliance with all financial covenants as of December 31, 2014.
+CenterPoint Houston was in compliance with all financial covenants as of December 31, 2015.
+As of December 31, 2015, CenterPoint Houston's debt (excluding transition and system restoration bonds) to capital ratio, as defined in its credit facility agreement, was 51.7%.

 Maturities.
-CenterPoint Houston has no maturities of long-term debt for 2015 through 2019.
-CenterPoint Houston's scheduled payments on transition and system restoration bonds are \$372 million in 2015, \$391 million in 2016, \$411 million in 2017, \$434 million in 2018 and \$458 million in 2019.
+CenterPoint Houston has no maturities of long-term debt for 2016 through 2020 other than the maturity of \$200 million of bank loans in 2019.
+CenterPoint Houston's scheduled payments on transition and system restoration bonds are \$391 million in 2016, \$411 million in 2017, \$434 million in 2018, \$458 million in 2019 and \$231 million in 2020.

 Liens.
-As of December 31, 2014, CenterPoint Houston's assets were subject to liens securing approximately \$102 million of first mortgage bonds.
+As of December 31, 2015, CenterPoint Houston's assets were subject to liens securing approximately \$102 million of first mortgage bonds.
 Sinking or improvement fund and replacement fund requirements on the first mortgage bonds may be satisfied by certification of property additions.
-Sinking fund and replacement fund requirements for 2014, 2013 and 2012 have been satisfied by certification of property additions.
-The replacement fund requirement to be satisfied in 2015 is approximately \$209 million, and the sinking fund requirement to be satisfied in 2015 is approximately \$1.6 million.
-CenterPoint Houston expects to meet these 2015 obligations by certification of property additions.
-As of December 31, 2014, CenterPoint Houston's assets were also subject to liens securing approximately \$2.4 billion of general mortgage bonds which are junior to the liens of the first mortgage bonds.
+Sinking fund and replacement fund requirements for 2015, 2014 and 2013 have been satisfied by certification of property additions.
+The replacement fund requirement to be satisfied in 2016 is approximately \$223 million, and the sinking fund requirement to be satisfied in 2016 is approximately \$1.6 million.
+CenterPoint Houston expects to meet these 2016 obligations by certification of property additions.
+As of December 31, 2015, CenterPoint Houston's assets were also subject to liens securing approximately \$2.1 billion of general mortgage bonds which are junior to the liens of the first mortgage bonds.